Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

 - Specific details back up Neil’s reasoning: “when I tested deliverability rates … GetResponse won.”

 - Lastly, Neil highlights GetResponse’s features by sharing his personal favorite: “They have this calendar feature, in which, if you’re not a technical person (like me) you can pick what emails you want to go out on what day.
 It’s a drag and drop functionality, they have easy to use templates, the emails are compatible for both web and mobile …”.

 This level of relevance and detail is exactly what I mean by “snipers… not shotguns.”

 Most testimonials take a generalist tone, firing off vague “these-people-are-great” buckshot.
 What you want is to zero in on your target with a clear, data-backed, “they solved this specific problem and outclassed these specific competitors because” statement.

-Because, the truth is … you don’t get the testimonial you deserve; you get the testimonial you ask for.
+The honest truth is that you don’t get the testimonial you deserve.
+You get the testimonial you ask for.

 It’s on you — not your customer — to craft a killer testimonial.

 Here’s exactly what I send out for generating testimonials not only for myself but my clients: